Ellington Financial (EFC)

 5. Sales Growth

 From lending activities to service fees, most banks build their revenue model around two income sources.
 Interest rate spreads between loans and deposits create the first stream, with the second coming from charges on everything from basic bank accounts to complex investment banking transactions.
-Luckily, Ellington Financial’s revenue grew at an exceptional 14.8% compounded annual growth rate over the last five years.
-Its growth beat the average banking company and shows its offerings resonate with customers.
+Unfortunately, Ellington Financial’s 9.6% annualized revenue growth over the last five years was mediocre.
+This wasn’t a great result compared to the rest of the banking sector, but there are still things to like about Ellington Financial.

 Note: Quarters not shown were determined to be outliers, impacted by outsized investment gains/losses that are not indicative of the recurring fundamentals of the business.Long-term growth is the most important, but within financials, a half-decade historical view may miss recent interest rate changes and market returns.
-Ellington Financial’s annualized revenue growth of 12% over the last two years is below its five-year trend, but we still think the results suggest healthy demand.
+Ellington Financial’s recent performance shows its demand has slowed as its annualized revenue growth of 8.2% over the last two years was below its five-year trend.
+We’re wary when companies in the sector see decelerations in revenue growth, as it could signal changing consumer tastes aided by low switching costs.

 Note: Quarters not shown were determined to be outliers, impacted by outsized investment gains/losses that are not indicative of the recurring fundamentals of the business.